Bruno (bishop of Segni): Bruno and Paschal II

-Pope Paschal made no objection to the pluralism involved in Bruno's episcopal and abbatial offices, until Bruno condemned the pope's signing of the Concordat of Ponte Mammolo in 1111.
+Pope Paschal did not object to the pluralism inherent in Bruno's episcopal and abbatial offices until Bruno condemned the pope for signing the Concordat of Ponte Mammolo in 1111.
 The pope and sixteen cardinals, including Bishop Pietro of Porto, had held captive for sixty-one days, while King Henry V pressed the pope to agree to his solution to the investiture controversy.
-In order to persuade the king to a compromise, Paschal granted the emperor a privilegium in the matter of investiture.
-On 18 April, at Ponte Mammolo on the Anio River, the cardinals who prisoners along with the pope were compelled to sign the papal promise to observe the agreement which Henry had drawn up.
+To persuade the king to a compromise, Paschal granted the emperor a privilegium in the matter of investiture.
+On 18 April, at Ponte Mammolo on the Anio River, the cardinals who were prisoners along with the pope were compelled to sign the papal promise to observe the agreement which Henry had drawn up.
 The privilegium was immediately denounced in all quarters.
 Bruno was minded to write a letter directly to Pope Paschal, complaining that he had heard that his enemies were telling Paschal that he was speaking badly about the pope; he condemned the treaty entered into so treacherously; he asked Paschal to confirm once again his apostolic constitution against investiture.
-When the bishops of Lucca and Parma and the ministers of the Camaldolese and Vallombrosian chapters asked his views on investiture as heresy and what the pope was thinking, Bruno imprudently wrote that the pope did not like him and did not consult him; but that he himself continued to follow the policy of Gregory VII and Urban II.
+When the bishops of Lucca and Parma and the ministers of the Camaldolese and Vallombrosian chapters asked his views on investiture as heresy and what the pope was thinking, Bruno imprudently wrote that the pope did not like him and did not consult him, but that he himself continued to follow the policy of Gregory VII and Urban II.
 He invited his correspondents to share his statements with whomever they wished.
 At a council held at the Lateran in March 1112, Paschal was compelled to retract his grant and modify his opinions in the investiture controversy.
 Bishop-Abbot Bruno, a vigorous opponent of investiture in any case, was present at the Lateran council of 1112.
 He made his opinion public in an extreme way in the Lateran synod of March 1116.
 Paschal gave another speech justifying his conduct, and Bruno arose to say, "Let us praise God and give Him thanks, because our lord and head repents that he had subscribed to that heresy."
-This produced an uproar, challenging Bruno's claim that investiture was a heresy, and claiming that Paschal had come to an agreement with King Henry under duress.
+This produced an uproar, challenging Bruno's claim that investiture was heretical and asserting that Paschal had come to an agreement with King Henry under duress.